rafael-veloso/bayer/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+After the containers are started you will see this line at your terminal from the frontend container: "Compiled successfully.",

-After the containers are started you can access the [Frontend](http://localhost:4200) local URL from your Browser.
+then you can access the [Frontend](http://localhost:4200) local URL from your Browser.

-You can access directly the [Backend](http://localhost:8080) as well.
+You can access directly the [Backend](http://localhost:8080) as well if you want to test just the services.